thelastpickle/cassandra-reaper/src/docs/content/docs/configuration.md

 the database client parameters in a database/cassandra section in the configuration file.
 See the example settings in provided testing configuration in *src/test/resources/cassandra-reaper.yaml*.

+`useAddressTranslator`:

+When running multi region clusters in AWS, turn this setting to `true` in order to use the EC2MultiRegionAddressTranslator from the Datastax Java Driver.
+This will allow translating the public address that the nodes broadcast to the private IP address that is used to expose JMX.
+Defaults to `false`.

 `jmxPorts`:

 Optional mapping of custom JMX ports to use for individual hosts.
 The used default JMX port